This scheme is aimed at skilled workers from outside the European Economic Area who have a full time job offer from a UK employer.

-Unless you will be paid a salary of at least £ 150,000 per annum or more, or your occupation features on the official Shortage Occupations List, your employer will be required to test the resident UK and EU labour markets by way of placing advertisements.
+Unless you will be paid a salary of at least £ 159,600 per annum or more, or your occupation features in the official Shortage Occupations List, your employer will be required to test the resident UK labour market by way of placing 2 advertisements.
 The advertisements need to run for at least 28 days.
 There are strict guidelines as to what information needs to be included in the advertisement and where you need to place it.

 Once your employer has been granted a sponsorship license, they will need to apply for and assign a Certificate of Sponsorship (COS).

 A certificate of sponsorship is not a paper certificate; it is a ‘virtual document’ with a unique reference number which an employer issues to the prospective employee so that they can apply for permission to enter the UK if they are overseas (known as ‘entry clearance’), or permission to stay in the UK if they are already here (known as ‘Leave to remain’).

 The COS contains all the necessary information regarding the job and details about the employer.
 The cost of applying for a COS is currently £ 199 and can take up to 2 weeks to be issued.

 Subsequent to a UK employer issuing the Certificate of Sponsorship, the prospective employee can then apply for permission to live and work in the UK.
 The employee’s application is assessed on the following criteria;

 • Future expected earnings;

 • English language skills; and

 Applicants who are resident outside the UK will need to make and ‘Entry Clearance’ application at their nearest UK Visa Application Center (normally dealt with by a 3rd party provider).